Sarctiann/opencode-quota/README.md

 ### Custom providers

-You can add a provider with an HTTPS quota API, or track a local usage estimate for one that does not have one.
-Run the guided setup:
+Add a provider that uses a remote quota API or tracks a local usage estimate:

 ```bash
 npx @slkiser/opencode-quota@latest provider add
 ```

-OpenRouter works automatically with the API key already configured in OpenCode.
-A custom OpenRouter definition remains available when you need a different endpoint or label.

-For another API, choose the response format it uses: `quota-v1` for OpenCode Quota's standard response, `json-v1` to point to each value in a JSON response, or `openrouter-key-v1` for OpenRouter's key endpoint.
-The setup asks one question at a time, never asks for a response body or secret, and shows the complete config before saving.

-Setup details live in the [Provider setup guide](docs/readme/providers.md#custom-providers).
+The guided setup previews the change before saving.
+See the [custom-provider guide](docs/readme/providers.md#custom-providers) for details.

 ## Troubleshooting